-The assay predicts the risk of aGVHD

-development in those patients who

-are beginning to display symptoms, those who have previously received aGVHD treatment and even those who are not yet presenting any symptoms indicating the disease.
-The scope of the test, made available by Eurofins, supplies healthcare providers with actionable data to definitively identify at-risk patients and guide decisions to improve treatment outcomes.
-High-risk patients can be preemptively treated for aGVHD, while low-risk patients may potentially avoid unnecessary treatment.
-The aGVHD predictive assay provides a faster, testing alternative to biopsy, and provides vital information to allow for preemptive intervention, minimising the risk of relapse and infectious complications.
+The assay predicts the risk of aGVHD development in those patients who are beginning to display symptoms, those who have previously received aGVHD treatment and even those who are not yet presenting any symptoms indicating the disease.
+The scope of the test, made available by Eurofins companies supplies healthcare providers with actionable data to definitively identify at-risk patients and guide decisions to improve treatment outcomes.
+Highrisk patients can be preemptively treated for aGVHD, while low-risk patients may potentially avoid unnecessary treatment.
+The aGVHD predictive assay provides a faster. more cost effective and less invasive testing alternative to biopsy, and provides vital information to allow for preemptive intervention, minimising the risk of relapse and infectious complications.

 The aGVHD predictive assay was developed by Drs.
-James Ferrara and John Levine (both professors of Pediatrics, Medicine, Hematology and Medical Oncology at The Tisch Cancer Institute at Icahn School of Medicine at Mount Sinai), and validated in conjunction with 17 hematopoietic stem cell transplantation (HSCT) centers to help predict the risk of nonrelapse mortality (NRM) and aGVHD in HSCT patients.
+James Ferrara and John Levine (both professors of Pediatrics, Medicine, Haematology and Medical Oncology at The Tisch Cancer Institute at Icahn School of Medicine at Mount Sinai), and validated in conjunction with 17 hematopoietic stem cell transplantation (HSCT) centres to help predict the risk of nonrelapse mortality (NRM) and aGVHD in HSCT patients.

-The assay is based on algorithms utilising serum levels of the so-called ST2 and REG3α biomarkers.
+The assay is based on algorithms utilising serum levels of the so-called ST2 and REG3 α biomarkers.
 These algorithms have clinically validated cutoffs that provide actionable insights within 24 hours.
 Highrisk patients can be preemptively treated for aGVHD by adjusting immunosuppressive drug dosages prior to the onset of clinical disease, while low-risk patients may potentially avoid unnecessary treatment.